skrushinsky/astroscript-node/README.md

 * Node.JS >= 8.16

-Tested on Linux 64-bit and macOS 10.14.
+Tested on Linux 64-bit and macOS 10.14. *Master* branch is compatible with Windows (tested on Windows 10 Professional).
+But it lacks graphics modules, since [NodeGD](https://www.npmjs.com/package/node-gd) library will not build on Windows.
+To use graphics on Unix, checkout *with-graphics* branch.

 ## Installation